Addiction is a chronic brain disease, which means it requires a long-term treatment plan.

-In many instances, by the time a person with a substance abuse problem enters a treatment program, he has been drinking or using drugs for some time.
+In many instances, by the time a person with a substance use problem enters a treatment program, they have been drinking or using drugs for some time.
 The addiction may have had years or even decades to develop.

 By that point, the disease has infiltrated every aspect of that person’s life.
-It has impacted the way he thinks, makes decisions, and interacts with others.
+It has impacted the way they think, make decisions, and interact with others.
 Going to treatment means making a radical lifestyle change.
 It takes time to adjust to no longer using one’s drug of choice and to develop new coping skills.

-It simply isn’t fair or realistic to expect a client to undergo an initial phase of drug and alcohol treatment and release him from the program without any type of follow-up care.
+It simply isn’t fair or realistic to expect a client to undergo an initial phase of drug and alcohol treatment and then release them from the program without any type of follow-up care.
 Clients need ongoing support as part of maintaining their sobriety.

 Aftercare is put in place to elaborate on the coping strategies learned in the initial stages of treatment and as a relapse prevention strategy.

 Drug and alcohol treatment programs teach clients about coping strategies as part of the overall rehabilitation plan.
 It takes time and practice for each client to determine which coping strategies are going to be most successful.